goshawk-3/zk-forge/README.md

 ### Matchmaker System
 A decentralized matchmaker evaluates both buy (demand) and sell (supply) orders in real-time.
 It pairs requesters with the best available prover based on factors such as type of proof, price, and performance.
 The system ensures optimal matching between cost and performance for both parties.

+Additionally, a matchmaker should work in conjunction with a **reputation system**, where provers with more contributions and better performance ratings receive higher prioritization for matching.

 ### Incentive Model:
 Provers are incentivized to offer competitive price-performance ratios.
 Higher demand is funneled towards provers that deliver faster, more cost-effective solutions.
 Upon successful computation, the prover receives the payment pre-funded by the requester.